mui/toolpad/docs/data/toolpad/core/components/account/account.md

 You can pass in custom labels – including of different languages – using the `localeText` prop.

 {{"demo": "AccountCustomLocaleText.js", "bg": "outlined" }}

+### Session

+You can use the `useSession` hook to extend the existing session and add additional user details:

+{{"demo": "./AccountCustomUserDetails.js", "bg": "outlined", "defaultCodeOpen": false}}

+You can find more details on the [`useSession` docs page](/toolopad/core/react-use-session/).